mlugg/zig-classgen/README.md

 property will be usually be inferred, but there are some conditions which prevent a class from being standard layout which classgen will not or cannot identify, such as conflicting access controls on fields.
-Classgen will correctly infer non-standard layout when any base class has non-standard layout or when the class contains virtual methods.
+Classgen will correctly infer non-standard layout when any base class has non-standard layout, when the class contains virtual methods, and when two or more base classes (or the inherited class and a base class) both have fields.

 The field definitions consist of a series of `name: type` lines.
 Note that the full Zig type syntax is not currently supported - instead, the subset of named